Mjz86/c_colon/mcc.md

 6. ABI stability with ever changing libraries:

-the recursive hash ABI aims to tag each component with all the dependancies with a hash, without the need for inline namespaces, and it even propagates.
+the recursive hash ABI aims to tag each component with all the dependencies with a hash, without the need for inline namespaces, and it even propagates.

-this property of propagation through every type, function and namespace, makes us able to link everything old with everything new without odr violations, and new components can just use a middle api to interface to new code.
+this property of propagation through every type, function and namespace, makes us able to link everything old with everything new without ODR violations, and new components can just use a middle API to interface to new code.

 imagine a world were the old std::regex was used for old code and the same std regex was 10 times faster when used new code both coexisting.

-this truly makes it paying for what we used. the old programer payed for old slow usage, but new code did not have to pay for the burdens in old code.
+this truly makes it paying for what we used. the old programmer paid for old slow usage, but new code did not have to pay for the burdens in old code.

-and each independent code that stayed unchanged did not need duplications, a dream for the Cpp committee, and a possibility in mcc, the c colon ABI .
+and each independent code that stayed unchanged did not need duplications, a dream for the CPP committee, and a possibility in mcc, the c colon ABI .

-the hashes although not cryptographically secure are big enough to be unique, basically like a uuid (because its just a name mangling scheme).
+the hashes although not cryptographically secure are big enough to be unique, basically like a UUID (because its just a name mangling scheme).

-if theres a cycle in the hash dependancy chain, the problem is ill formed and notified of the need to use the `abi=` operator that doesn't rely on something  else at least one node in that cycle,
+if there's a cycle in the hash dependency chain, the problem is ill formed and notified of the need to use the  `abi=`  operator that doesn't rely on something  else at least one node in that cycle,

-although  a rare occurrence might be that  the f() abi=(f())  when calling the constexpr f , itself needs f, so , while such issues cannot be avoided due to the halting problem,  its still relatively easy to fix when noticing the constexpr max evaluation steps has been reached.
+although  a rare occurrence might be that  the f() , `abi=(f())`  when calling the `constexpr` f , itself needs f, so , while such issues cannot be avoided due to the halting problem,  its still relatively easy to fix when noticing the `constexpr` max evaluation steps has been reached.

-also , using abi= on a member doesn't change the members real type and hash , and even if in some cases it  does, its still possible  to "unsafe(abi-cast)" the hash to the original type's hash ( variable definition having the type be type1 abi=(abiof(type2)) or at most an unsafe `reinterpret_cast` known as pointer-cast or a bit cast)
+also , using `abi=` on a member doesn't change the members real type and hash , and even if in some cases it  does, its still possible  to `unsafe(abi-cast)` the hash to the original type's hash ( variable definition having the type be type1 `abi=(abiof(type2))` or at most an unsafe `reinterpret_cast` known as pointer-cast or a bit cast)